-This project aims to understand the decision making processes underlying climate finance allocations and to identify potentially novel ways of intervening in or managing around climate finance flows to increase their ability to support gender equity, community-based goals and adaptive processes in the Pacific.
+This project aimed to understand the decision-making processes underlying climate finance allocations and to identify potentially novel ways of intervening in or managing climate finance flows to increase their ability to support gender equity, community-based goals, and adaptive processes in the Pacific.

 - the types of adaptation projects that get funded

-- main recipients and sources of climate finance, if locally-led and gender equitable processes are related and are being supported by existing climate finance streams, and
+- main recipients and sources of climate finance, if locally-led and gender-equitable processes related and were being supported by existing climate finance streams, and

-- if there are key institutional barriers to supporting these processes associated with the major sources of international climate finance.
+- if there were key institutional barriers to supporting these processes associated with the major sources of international climate finance.

-- Identifying current climate finance options that may best support gender equity outcomes and community-based adaptation approaches in agriculture.
+- Identified personal, political, and practical leverage points for bringing about change to climate finance to better support gender equity outcomes as well as community-based adaptation approaches in agriculture.

 - Explored novel future interventions to assist in navigating the climate finance institutional landscape and identified the key intervention as being the building of networks and partnerships between CSOs, CSOs with governments CSOs and regional bodies to ensure project design reflects community adaptation needs and desires while ensuring capacity to meet existing complex global climate finance proposal requirements.